PaklongC/Fitnesswheelchair/README.md

 By Pak Long, Freek and Lorenzo
 Scope:

-- WHY//
+- WHY
-Create a wheelchair that functions as a fitness tracker for the disabled by measuring their development and performances.
+//Create a wheelchair that functions as a fitness tracker for the disabled by measuring their development and performances.
 The prototype serves to test the feasibility of one of the core features of the concept.